Use the questions provided below to challenge fourth-graders when it comes to their capitalization skills.

 - people of all ages enjoy tom and jerry cartoons.

-A. Instructions: Put an X by the sentences that are not capitalized correctly.
+A. Instructions: Write down the numbers of the sentences that are not capitalized correctly.

 - _____ I saw mr. Jones at the theater.

-- _____ She said, “That is alright with me.”
+- _____ She said, "That is all right with me."

 - _____ My Mother is the greatest.